Battle of Worringen: Prelude

-The battle
+Battle

 In May 1288, Henry of Luxembourg had led a significant army into the Cologne region.
 Numerous vassals and allies joined his forces and Reginald of Guelders finally sold his rights to Limburg to him, just before peace talks were scheduled.
 This angered John of Brabant, who in turn started a campaign against Reginald.
 In Brühl, he met with the Mark and Berg troops by the end of the month.
 Together they marched against Worringen, a castle on the Rhine held by the Archbishop of Cologne.
 John laid siege to the fortress, supported by the Cologne citizens, who were eager to free themselves from the archbishop's rule.

 Siegfried, witnessing the estrangement of his subjects, likewise started marching.
 He and Henry of Luxembourg gathered their troops at Neuss and moved to Brauweiler Abbey.
 On the early morning of 5 June 1288 they departed for Worringen at the head of their troops.